-- 1. Customer demand has long been highly responsive to weather. - 2.
-Changes in climate will occur over the lifetime of assets (~50 years). - 3.
+1. Customer demand has long been highly responsive to weather.

+- 2. Changes in climate will occur over the lifetime of assets (~50 years). - 3.
 Generation is transitioning away from thermal synchronous generators: - a.
 Supply is also now highly responsive to weather. - b.
 Loss of synchronous generation increases demands on forecasting and modelling. - 4.
 Models that do not represent or preserve spatial and temporal correlations between weather variables will likely mismatch supply and demand, potentially leading to inappropriate system planning. - 5.
 While electricity systems have always been built to withstand extreme weather, risk management processes may not be keeping up with the changes in weather extremes and interactions. - 6.
 New investments must consider location diversity, equipment design and ratings that are consistent with long term expectations.

 The vulnerability of transmission lines and generation plants provides an asset level (or classes of assets) lens for future climate risk.
 Namely, are current assets appropriately designed and rated for future climate change?
-In particular, generation and transmission assets are vulnerable to extreme temperatures, effecting both efficiency and failure.
-Power generation that includes a mix of renewable energy sources is still vulnerable to extremes or to simultaneous changes in humidity, wind and solar radiation that can occur with weather fronts or other synoptic patterns.
+Generation and transmission assets are both vulnerable to extreme temperatures, effecting both efficiency and failure.
+Power generation that includes a mix of renewable energy sources is also vulnerable to extremes or spatio-temporal changes in humidity, wind and solar radiation.
+All are at risk from coincident or compound weather events (Zscheischler, 2018, Cainey, 2019).
+These are exacerbated by climate change in ways that have not been deeply explored either in Australia or internationally.